-Have you labored over the design of your dream tiny house for years, but still have no idea where you’ll park?
+The question of how to find tiny house parking is one of the most discussed issues in the tiny house world.
 What will the place you call home look like, and who will be part of it?
 Do you want peace, quiet, and country views that stretch for miles, or to be nestled into your best friend’s back yard?
 And once you do decide where you want to be, will you live in fear of being asked to move because it violates the zoning laws in your area?

 There is no one right answer to any of these questions.
-Parking is always a rich subject at our tiny house weekend workshops, where there are always common questions, and utterly unique options.
+Parking is always a rich subject at our Tiny House Basics Workshop, where there are always common questions, and utterly unique options.
 We recommend recognizing the different obstacles and opportunities for parking, being thoughtful about what home means to you…and ideally, doing these things before you actually move in.

 First, we recommend writing down exactly what your ideal home location would be.
 At this stage, it’s just an exercise to figure out what you want, but you can also re-use a lot of this material when you start shopping for a host property.
 Try and cover practical questions, as well as the touchy-feely stuff: